Estimation of Grouped Time-Varying Network Vector Autoregression Models: Estimation of the latent group structure

 Finally, we use the estimated group number $\widehat K$ and terminate the clustering algorithm in Section \ref{sec3.1} when the cluster number reaches $\widehat K$.
 In order to avoid unnecessary notational burden, we still denote the estimated groups as $\widehat{\mathscr G}_k$, $k=1, \cdots,\widehat{K}$.
+Combining Theorems \ref{thm:3.1} and \ref{thm:3.2}, we readily have the following result.